 The project will be managed by a project team, a working group, and an advisory board.
 These will act at various levels to provide oversight and guidance, or day-to-day running of the project.

 Project Team

-- Made up of members of the Central Executive Team - Day-to-day project management and decision making
+This team is made up of members of the Central Executive Team and is responsible for day-to-day project management and decision making.